 3. Wal-Mart – Just under 35,000 employees.
 Employment locations include Wal-mart stores, discount stores, neighborhood markets, Sam’s Cubs, supercenters and distribution centers

 4. Kroger – Just under 17l,000.
-Fry’s grocery stores are a subsidiary of the Kroger Co. stores, with more than 100 stores valley wide and in area communities.
+Fry’s grocery stores are a subsidiary of the Kroger Co. stores.
+There are more than 100 stores valley wide and in area communities.
 This is part of one of the largest grocery chains in the country.

 5. Arizona State University (ASU)- Just under 16.000 employees.
 ASU is one of the largest Universities in the country.
 ASU has a campus in Tempe as well as downtown Phoenix and other Phoenix Metro area.